NeneWang/Concept-Logs/pages/career.md

 	- This was the ideal job.
 Desktop, learn, improve your craft kind of.
 	- What I learned
 		- Design studies around a portfolio
 		- Do projects, Honor Projects, go beyond implementation.
-And
+And you will learn the most.
+		- Anki, Recording video of concepts as a way of learning
 	- What's next
 		- Contributing to Open Source
 			- Real Progress is done here.